vs3kulic/open-elis/README.md

-# Readme for ELIS v0.1
+# Readme for Open ELIS v0.1

 ## Introduction
 ELIS is a non-profit project aimed at lowering the barriers to mental health access.
 This repository contains the backend implementation of the ELIS API.